Conservation with Forestry BSc (Hons)

 You can apply to study at Bangor directly by using the online application form or through UCAS (Universities and Colleges Admissions Service.)

 - Read through the Guidance Notes before you begin the online application form

 Once you have read the guidance notes...

 - Visit the online application system and create a login id and password.

 If you need any assitance in completing your application, contact the International Admissions Team on +44 (0) 1248 382028 or email email@example.com

 Option 2- Applying to study at Bangor through UCAS

 UCAS is an online application system allowing students to apply for up to five courses in the UK through one application.
 You can apply for more than one programme at a specific university, for example you could apply to study BA Psychology and BSc Psychology with Clinical and Health Psychology at Bangor.
 Find out more about how to apply to Bangor University through UCAS

 If you have applied through UCAS already then you may wish to visit the International Student pages of UCAS website for further information.

-The School of Environment, Natural Resources and Geography (SENRGy) provides a wide range of undergraduate degrees in both traditional and interdisciplinary subjects, with staff expertise in geography, forestry, agriculture, environmental science and conservation.
-Bangor University and the School have a well-deserved national and international reputation for teaching, research and wider engagement with industry, government and the public.
+We provide a wide range of undergraduate degrees in both traditional and interdisciplinary subjects, with staff expertise in geography, forestry, agriculture, environmental science and conservation.
+We have a well-deserved national and international reputation for teaching, research and wider engagement with industry, government and the public.
 You will be taught by lecturers with a passion for their subject, many of whom are working on world-leading research.